 The Cambridge Baby Study

-The Cambridge Baby Study aims to explore whether there are sex differences in newborn social attention, and whether these early attentional preferences are associated with parental characteristics and future developmental outcomes.
+This study aims to explore whether there are sex differences in newborn social attention.
+We will also explore how these early attentional preferences relate to parental characteristics and future developmental outcomes.

 - Trinity College, Cambridge